-Our short Danube cruise took us along one of the most competitive routes on this popular river – Vienna to Budapest.
+Where we went Our short Danube cruise took us along one of the most competitive routes on this popular river – Vienna to Budapest.
 History has bequeathed both cities with the most beautiful buildings in Europe – huge statement palaces, churches and forts, each trying to outdo the other with mural ceilings and marble walls.
 They came from an age where architects were allowed to run riot.

 Budapest’s parliamentary building is the second biggest in the world – and Scenic has a mooring right in front of it.
 Throw open your curtains first thing in the morning and prepare to do a double take.